 Fundamentals of Insurance

 Fundamentals of Insurance is recognized in most Canadian provinces, including Saskatchewan, as the premier pre-licensing study course for beginning general insurance brokers.
 This entry-level program was designed by the Insurance Brokers Association of Canada (IBAC) for individuals with little or no experience in the insurance industry.
-Completion of this course is required to obtain a license in the province.
+Completion of this course is part of one possible pathway to obtain a Level 1 license in the province.

 Starting with the history of insurance, this program will guide you through definitions, functions, and major classes of insurance.
 Specifically, you will cover:

 - An introduction to general insurance;

 - Insurance contracts;